 Inflammation is another theory that revolves around your body’s defenses against bacteria.
 Oral bacteria in your bloodstream can cause your blood cells to swell, leading to clot risks and the narrowing of arteries.

-Since it’s SO easy to treat periodontal problems, take advantage of DR. GUZMAN AND HIS ENTIRE TEAM’S HELP!
-And don’t forget that PREVENTION goes a long way in avoiding problems in the future!
+Since it’s so easy to treat periodontal problems, take advantage of Dr. Guzman and his entire team’s help!
+And don’t forget that prevention goes a long way in avoiding problems in the future!

 If you have any questions, be sure to contact us!
 We love treating our friends and patients.
+We look forward to seeing you again soon!